-We begin laying a sound foundation of academic support and college-going mindset development within our younger scholars.
+Most middle schools would not have a college competitiveness goal.
+However, as part of DCP this is a critical focus for El Camino.
+We aim to lay a sound foundation of academic support and college-going mindset development within our younger scholars.
 External measurements of this effort must wait until students have left our campus.
 While they are with us, we are able to assess how our work supports students in seeing their own college potential and the degree to which they feel supported in achieving it.
 Our experience has taught us that one of the most powerful predictors of developing the college-going identity is that students perceive their teachers as believing in them and understanding their personal and academic goals.
 Our actions are designed to formally support this effort.